 Now a permanent resident of the USA, I immigrated here in May 2016 with my parents and younger sister.
 Since my arrival, I have been doing everything to prepare myself for applying to earn my doctoral degree in the field.
 I have also spent a year and a half in Canada, earning a Master’s Degree in Healthcare Leadership.
 I am currently making a new, permanent home in Muskegon, Michigan.

 I was born and raised in a lower-middle-class family in rural India.
-Part of a large extended family that lived together, including my grandfather, great uncle, and their families.
-One day, my great uncle noticed a swelling in his lower jaw; instead of going to a dentist, he treated the pain with herbal medicines.
-Within time, the swelling increased to the point that it was difficult for him to breathe.
-Everyone started panicking and decided to take him to the nearest dentist 40 miles away; he died on the way from Ludwig’s Angina.
-This traumatic event left me reflecting on how a small tooth infection could kill a person and how a dentist could have saved my great uncle’s life.
+Part of a large extended family that lived together, including my grandfather, great-uncle, and their families.
+One day, my great-uncle noticed a swelling in his lower jaw; instead of going to a dentist, he treated the pain with herbal medicines.
+Within time, the swelling increased, making it difficult for him to breathe.
+Everyone started panicking and decided to take him to the nearest dentist 40 miles away; he died from Ludwig’s Angina.
+This traumatic event left me reflecting on how a small tooth infection could kill someone and how a dentist could have saved my great uncle’s life.
 I was only ten years old at the time, but the experience called my attention to the life-saving and preserving power of dentistry, and from that time on, I saw this as the ideal profession to pursue.

 My grandfather was the most important role model for me while growing up.
 He encouraged me to choose the noble profession of dentistry to serve the people living in rural areas surrounding my village.
 He always told me that I had potential, and he spent much of his savings on my education, sending me to an outstanding school that was well beyond our economic means.
-His kindness resulted in me attaining the kind of high-quality education that would give me a chance to realize my dreams by being accepted to dental school.
-For this reason, combined with a lot of hard work, I was accepted by one of India’s finest dental schools.
-It was a struggle, and I even had to sell the motorcycle my grandfather gave me for my birthday because we did not have any other way to pay the tuition that semester.
+His kindness resulted in me attaining the kind of high-quality education that would allow me to realize my dreams by being accepted to dental school.
+For this reason, combined with much hard work, I was accepted by one of India’s finest dental schools.
+It was a struggle, and I even had to sell the motorcycle my grandfather gave me for my birthday because we had no other way to pay the tuition that semester.